 Kill Switch

 The VPN outlines its terms and doesn’t appear to misuse your data.
-It’s important to research VPN policies before using them, to avoid your data being handed over to 3rd party advertisers, or worse.
-I don’t condone using a VPN for any illegal purposes of course, but this is still a reassurance that your private info won’t be sold.
+But, make sure to thoroughly research its policy as it can be subject to updates at any time.
+While we don’t condone using a VPN for any illegal purposes, this is still a reassurance that your private information won’t be shared.

-It’s not evident that Planet VPN has undergone independent security auditing.
+No outside checks have been done on this VPN's app or its privacy rules yet.
 This is a surefire way to boost confidence in a company that handles your online traffic, and I’d like to see this done in the future.
-Besides that small concern, it's a super solid policy that I trust.
+Plus, there haven't been any practical scenarios, such as legal proceedings, to confirm that it doesn't maintain logs.

 Torrenting — Supported and Safe